 - Keep up with the store changes and updates.
 The websites where you have accounts will sometimes go through changes.
 It is very important to not “Set it and forget it”.
 Zazzle usually adds new products every week, and if you don’t keep up you can get overwhelmed if you want to start adding new products to your store.
 They will also make layout changes which can affect your store and sometimes the products themselves.

 - Organize your store.
 Most POD websites have a way for you to organize your front end store into categories or galleries.
 You should organize similar designs together.
 It will make your products and designs easier to find in your store.
-For example in my Zazzle store, I have a category for each one of my designs, so you choose the artwork you want and find a product in that category with that design on it.

 - Social Media.
 This is another important part.
 POD sites do a good job marketing themselves, but they usually do not promote individual designers.
 That is your job.
 Join Facebook groups, post your products in a Twitter feed, sent links to your friends and family members.
 You don’t have to spend a ton of time on this, but it is good to promote yourself.